Rkyang/mall-demo/README.md

 # mall-demo

-the demo project for study mall project
+the demo project for learning mall project